About Ken Roberts

 Ken Roberts was a member of the DFG from almost its birth in 1995, and the Secretary of the group from 1997 until he passed away in 2009.
 He was a very kind, gentle character and a very knowledgeable man.
 His attention to detail was second to none and he was a massive asset to the DFG which had come to rely on him so much.
 He had a great interest in the world of fungi and was always amazed at the huge variety that the DFG would find.

 Apart from the DFG Ken also had many other interests, including woodturning, and this is how the Ken Roberts Plaque actually came into being.
 Just before his passing in 2009 he had completed a wonderful wood carving that he entitled “The Edge of the Woods” (an image of which can be seen on this page).
 The plaque was very kindly donated to the DFG by his widow Rosemary (who has also now sadly passed away).
 It was decided that it would be a wonderful idea to offer this superb plaque as a prize each year for the best fungal find.
-Since implementation of this prize we have been given a decorative fungal plate, kindly donated by Eddy Kensbock.
-This is now awarded as a prize for the best junior entry, or in the event there is no junior entry, it may be awarded as the second adult prize.
+Since implementation of this prize we have kindly been given a decorative fungal plate that was kindly donated by one of our long standing members.
+This is now awarded as the second adult prize for any sort of unusual (size/colour/shape etc) fungi found by a member.

 We now feel very privileged to be able to make this award as a fantastic tribute to a man who did so much for the DFG over the years and to keep his memory alive forever.